 - If you come across turbulence remember it is just pockets of air.
 Treat the turbulence as you would bumps in the road when you’re in a car.

 - Keep yourself busy and distracted: play a game, lose yourself in a good book or some music or the in-flight film (bring your favourite funny movie to watch if you have a laptop).

-- Take yourself off in your mind to another place/time when you felt really relaxed and/or confident and remember everything about that time.
+- Take yourself off in your mind to another place/time when you felt really relaxed and/or confident.
+Remember everything about that time.

 It’s too hard to stop smoking!
 It’s easier to carry on.

 That’s what I often hear from my clients when they come to me to stop smoking.
-They all have their different reasons for quitting but whatever their reasons are, all of them say that change is hard and staying the same is easy.
+They all have their different reasons for quitting.
+Whatever their reasons are, many of them say that change is hard and staying the same is easy.

 Maintaining the status quo takes a lot of conscious effort.
-When you smoke you are investing in a behaviour that puts your short and long term health at risk and is a constant drain on your pocket.
-Taking that into consideration, alongside the endless time either talking about, worrying about or thinking about giving up, then perhaps the mental change needed to quit smoking might not be as hard as you first thought.
+When you smoke you are investing in a behaviour that puts your short and long term health at risk.
+It is also a constant drain on your pocket.
+Taking that into consideration, alongside the endless time either talking about, worrying about or thinking about giving up, then perhaps the mental change needed to stop smoking might not be as hard as you first thought.

 The benefit to your pocket will also be immediate and just think about what you could achieve with all that extra cash…

 Trying to sleep and can’t?
 Stop trying…